hubaksis/org.openhab.binding.xiaomigatewayv3/README.md

 This binding works with Xiaomi Gateway 3 (ZNDMWG03LM) device.

-All ideas were taken from https://github.com/AlexxIT/XiaomiGateway3 Please check AlexxIT for explanation about firmware and how to enable internal MQTT server.
+All ideas were taken from https://github.com/AlexxIT/XiaomiGateway3 Please check AlexxIT for explanation about firmware and how to enable passwordless telnet if you haven't done it yet.

 The binding is connecting to the internal MQTT queue and parces messages.

+When creating a binding you need to set three parameters: IP address, token, device ID.

+Token and device ID can be seen in the Mi Home app.
+Note: deviceId should be HEX value.
+My app shows decimal value, so I had to convert it from decimal to hex.

+While initializing - binding tries to enable telnet service on the device.
+See details [here](https://community.home-assistant.io/t/xiaomi-mijia-smart-multi-mode-gateway-zndmwg03lm-support/159586/61).

+All code for communication via MiIO protocol was taken from miio openhab binding.

 ## Supported Things